JeremieLitzler/vueschool-course/course-fundamentals.md

         >
           {{ item.label }}
         </li>
 ```

 ## About `computed`

-- A `computed` must return a value, contrary to methods can be void.
+A `computed` is a calculated value and must return a value, contrary to methods that can be void.

-The common question : when do you need to use `computed` instead of methods?
+The common question : when do you need to use `computed` over methods?

 - When you change data, use methods.
 - When you change the presentation on the UI, use computed properties.